 How you maintain focus is critical because it impacts productivity, leadership, communication and impressions you make on others (and how you feel and function personally too).
 Here are 7 tips to manage distractions, maximize productivity and maintain a semblance of normalcy under unusual circumstances.

 With part of your living space designated as your “office” (be it a computer desk, living room coffee table or even a folding table in the bedroom), with a few adjustments, you can better define the space to set yourself up for success.

 Add an extra lamp so you have good lighting (this is especially important for video calls), have a clear place for coffee and keep an extension cord handy to recharge a phone or laptop if you’re far from an outlet.
 The goal is to equip yourself with layout and supplies to function effectively in the space, much the way you would in the office you normally operate from.

-Although many have been advising this, from what we’ve seen and heard, it bears repeating… pay attention to your background!
-Ideally, ensure a solid wall is behind you — or if you don’t have one, remove a few things before calls (like too many pictures — especially any that might be inappropriate) to reduce backdrop distractions.
+Pay attention to your background!
+Ideally, ensure a solid wall is behind you -- or if you don’t have one, remove a few things before calls (like too many pictures -- especially any that might be inappropriate) to reduce backdrop distractions.
 If you have to be in your bedroom, make the bed and close closet and bathroom doors beforehand.
 If people can see your kitchen, make sure counters aren’t a mess.
 Neatness and tidiness go a long way in making positive impressions.